aniruddhan04/Banking-Application/README.md

    - File → Open Project → select the `Banking-Application` folder
    - Run the `Main` class in the `coe528.project` package

+> The project must be run through the IDE to ensure proper JavaFX SDK configuration.

 ---

 ## Project Structure